Hybrid Car: Facts and Tips You Should Know Before Buying

 - Myth: If I run out of gas I can keep driving on the electric motor.

 - Fact: Hybrid car's price tag starts at about $22,000 and some hybrids can cost as much as $100,000 or more.
 However, when you think of the prices of the traditional gas-powered cars, you will find that some cars might cost you more than $500,000 such as Ferrari and the other famous brands.
-In addition, when factoring in the tax rebates offered by the government, you might find that hybrid vehicles are not that much expensive.
+Also, when factoring in the tax rebates offered by the government, you might find that hybrid vehicle are not that much expensive.

 - Myth: Hybrid cars are the cars of Bleeding Heart Liberals.